 Directive 96/23 has been repealed by Regulation (EU) 2017/625 although its key provisions apply until 14/12/22 (Article 150 of 2017/625).

-Commission Decision 2002/657/EC, as amended implementing Council Directive 96/23/EC concerning the performance of analytical methods and the interpretation of results.
+Commission Decision 2002/657/EC (this opens in a new tab), as amended (this opens in a new tab) implementing Council Directive 96/23/EC concerning the performance of analytical methods and the interpretation of results.

 A principal objective of Council Directive 96/23/EC is to detect illegal use of substances in animal production as well as detecting the misuse of authorised veterinary medicinal products.
 The Directive lays down measures requiring EU Member States to monitor the substances and groups of residues listed in Annex I to the Directive.
 The substance groups are classified in two main categories - Group A and Group B.